chrisjeg/compute-module-demo/README.md

 Our Dockerfile describes the steps above to Docker, so that we can ship the code to run inside Foundry.
 To start, create an Artifacts repository and navigate to Push > Docker.

 Follow the steps on this page, giving your container a unique name that you want it to be identified as in Foundry.
-You can keep the tag as `latest` or choose some meaningful version.
+A good starting tag is `0.0.1` to start tracking your tags with [semantic versioning](https://semver.org/).

 Once your code is in an Artifacts repository, you can create a new Compute Module and add that container to the module, give that container a unique name so we can find it later.
 Hit start and you should be able to try the function.
 The query that ships with this example would be called: